 - Age twenty: I ask a professor for a recommendation to graduate school.
 He responds by asking me if I have a boyfriend.
 I do not reply, to that email, or ever again.
 I do not get into a PhD program that year.

 - Age twenty-one: during my first shift as a hostess at a restaurant, one of the bartenders propositions me, multiple times.
-When I tell the manager, seeking advice, he responds, “Well, you were hired to be looked at.”
+When I finally seek advice from our manager, he responds, “Well, you were hired to be looked at.”
 I walk out mid-dinner rush that same day, and never go back.

 - Age twenty-two: I am a new PhD student.
 One of the other students informs me to avoid X, a male professor.
 “He touches the female students he works with, like, a lot.”
 I change what I plan to focus on in the program, so as to avoid working with him.